nicobarray/hyper-vim/README.md

 > A hyper logo inspired theme for vim

+⚠️ This is a work in progress, therefore some highlights may feel wrong.
+My goal is to fix them as I found them.
+I mosly use vim for javascript and it could make the over langages syntax looks wierd.
+Do not esitate to fork it and make it yours!

 ## Install

 Using your favorite vim plugin bundler (Plug, Vundle, Bundle, Plugin, etc)